Connecticut Mediated and Collaborative Divorces Gain Benefit Under New Law

 If the parties attest, under oath, that they have an agreement as to all terms of the dissolution of marriage or legal separation and wish the court to enter a decree of dissolution of marriage or legal separation prior to the expiration of the time periods set forth in subsection (a) of this section, and file a motion seeking the waiver of said time periods, the court may waive the provisions of subsection (a) of this section.

 What this all means is that all divorcing Connecticut couples who reach an agreement — regardless of their income or children or assets — can move the court to waive the 90-day statutory waiting period.

 This is of particular benefit to couples who have chosen to have a mediated or collaborative divorce.
 As the divorce mediator, Freed Marcroft’s lawyers serve as the neutral third party who facilitates the discussion between the divorcing couple.
-We assist the spouses in reaching an amicable agreement with respect to all issues involved in a separation or divorce including parenting, income division and property distribution.
+We assist the spouses in reaching an amicable agreement with respect to all issues involved in a separation or divorce including custody and parenting, property division, child support, and alimony.